daniel2483/PythonProjects/Practices/README.md

 # Practices

-This repository contains simple practices on python language
+This repository contains simple exmples on python language (Using Python 3)

+1.